datafest-prep/datafest-prep.github.io/about.md

 # What is this site for?

-This site provided activities to help us prepare for the American Statistical Association (ASA) DataFest Competition.
+This site provided activities to help you prepare for the American Statistical Association (ASA) DataFest Competition.

 DataFest is a competition that takes place across the nation each spring for undergraduate and graduate students.
 Competitors will work in teams to analyze a large real world data set, and then present their results to a panel of judges.